 Question: What are the benefits of taking creatine?

-Increased energy levels, increased strength and increased recovery.
+Increased energy levels, increased strength, hypertrophy and increased recovery (1).

 After intense physical exercise, ATP stores become depleted.
 Creatine phosphate then donates phosphate groups which are used to synthesise ATP from ADP (adenosine di-phosphate), thus speeding recovery and boosting energy levels.

 Question: When is the best time to take creatine?

-You can supplement with creatine at any time of day, nevertheless the best time by far to take creatine is directly before, during or after training.
+You can supplement with creatine at any time of day, nevertheless the best time by far to take creatine and glutamine and BCAAs, is directly before, during or after training.

 For example, one huge reason why you are guaranteed to get better results consuming creatine while you work out is due to a process known as hyperaemia (an excess of blood in the vessels supplying an organ or other part of the body).

-During a workout the physical demand on your muscles is increased and in order to keep up with the workload your muscles require more oxygen and more nutrients.
-Extra oxygen and nutrients are supplied via an increase in blood-flow to the muscle(s) that are working.
+During a workout the physical demand on your muscles increases, and in order to keep up with the workload your muscles need more oxygen and more nutrients.
+Extra oxygen and nutrients are supplied via an increase in blood-flow to the muscle(s) that are working (2).

 Pro Tip: To force feed your muscles with creatine and speed up creatine uptake, try sipping on a serving of creatine during training.

 If you take advantage of this window of opportunity you’re quickly going to get a boost in ATP right there and then, when you most need it (during your workout).

 The next time you are working out, follow this powerful tip and I guarantee that you will be surprised at the results.

 Question: How much water do you mix creatine with?

-Creatine monohydrate is only slightly soluble in water; approximately 1 gram of creatine monohydrate will dissolve in 75 ml of water at room temperature.
+Creatine monohydrate is only slightly soluble in water; approximately 1 gram of creatine monohydrate will dissolve in 75 ml of water at room temperature (3).